techservicesillinois/aws-enterprise-vpc/README.md

 What this means (using hypothetical version numbers) is that if you base your own live IaC on the example environment code from release `v1.2.3`, and then re-run it in the future after a `terraform get -update`,
 * You will automatically receive any module changes released as `v1.2.4` (which should be safe), because they appear on the `v1.2` branch.
 * You will _not_ automatically receive any module changes released as `v1.3.*` or `v2.0.*` (which might be incompatible with your usage and/or involve refactoring that could cause Terraform to unexpectedly destroy and recreate existing resources).

+Upgrading existing deployments to a new MAJOR.MINOR version is discussed in [`UPGRADING.md`](UPGRADING.md)